eed3si9n/herding-cats/docs/13/b.md

 scala> OddEven1.even(200000).value
 ```

-In the earlier versions of Cats the above caused stackoverflow, but as BryanM let me know in the comment, David Gregory fixed it in [#769][769], so it works now.
+In the earlier versions of Cats the above caused stack overflow, but as BryanM let me know in the comment, David Gregory fixed it in [#769][769], so it works now.